nova-cz/ai-resume-analyzer/README.md

   <img src="./Home.png" alt="AI Resume Analyzer Dashboard" width="800"/>
 </div>

+## 🎯 Objective

+AI Resume Analyzer is designed to help students and recent graduates create powerful, ATS-optimized resumes that significantly increase their chances of landing internships and job opportunities.
+Our mission is to bridge the gap between academic achievements and professional requirements by providing intelligent, personalized feedback that transforms ordinary resumes into compelling career assets.

 ## ✨ Features

 - **AI-Powered Analysis**: Get instant feedback on your resume's content, layout, and impact